irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Lesson_Plan-LESSON_NAME.md

 #### Learning Step Activity Text:
->1. /MacOS is Proprietary and one of their terms of use prohibits the virtualization of MacOS on non-MacOS devices.
+>1. /MacOS is Proprietary, and one of their terms of use prohibits the virtualization of MacOS on non-MacOS devices.
 This is also the reason many tech courses and capabilities use MacOS.
 >2. /Organic capabilities use MacOS as a Commercial off the Shelf (COTS) solution to control devices and allow user interaction.
 Being familiar with MacOS will enable Operations.

 ##### SLIDE Go To on Slide X